 If the partnership reports a section 743(b) adjustment to partnership items, report these adjustments as separate items on Form 1040 or 1040-SR in accordance with the reporting instructions for the partnership item being adjusted.
 A section 743(b) adjustment increases or decreases your share of income, deduction, gain, or loss for a partnership item.
-For example, if the partnership reports a section 743(b) adjustment to depreciation for property used in its trade or business, report the adjustment on line 28 of Schedule E (Form 1040) in accordance with the instructions for box 1 of Schedule K-1.
+For example, if the partnership reports a section 743(b) adjustment to depreciation for property used in its trade or business, report the adjustment on Schedule E (Form 1040), line 28, in accordance with the instructions for box 1 of Schedule K-1.

-If you have amounts other than those shown on Schedule K-1 to report on Schedule E (Form 1040), enter each item separately on line 28 of Schedule E (Form 1040).
+If you have amounts other than those shown on Schedule K-1 to report on Schedule E (Form 1040), enter each item separately on Schedule É (Form 1040), line 28.

 Codes.
-In box 11 and boxes 13 through 20, the partnership will identify each item by entering a code in the column to the left of the dollar amount entry space.
-These codes are identified in a list beginning on page 20 of these instructions.
+In box 11, boxes 13 through 15, and boxes 17 through 20, the partnership will identify each item by entering a code in the column to the left of the dollar amount entry space.
+These codes are identified under List of Codes and References Used in Schedule K-1 (Form 1065) at the end of these instructions.

 Attached statements.
 The partnership will enter an asterisk () after the code, if any, in the column to the left of the dollar amount entry space for each item for which it has attached a statement providing additional information.
-For those informational items that cannot be reported as a single dollar amount, the partnership will enter an asterisk in the left column and enter "STMT" in the dollar amount entry space to indicate the information is provided on an attached statement.
+For those informational items that cannot be reported as a single dollar amount, the partnership will enter an asterisk () in the left column and enter "STMT" in the dollar amount entry space to indicate the information is provided on an attached statement.